roca-tax/roca-tax-website/content/about/_index.md

 - **Provide Education**: Help clients understand their tax situation and available options
 - **Build Trust**: Establish long-term relationships based on reliability and transparency
 - **Serve Our Community**: Contribute to the economic success of Rochester and surrounding areas
-- **Embrace Diversity**: Provide bilingual service to serve our diverse community

 ---